intel-analytics/ipex-llm-tutorial/ch_2_Quick_Start/README.md

 ```bash
 conda init
 ```
-and follow the output instructions to finish the Conda initialization.
+and follow the output instructions to finish the conda initialization.

 **Native Windows:**
-For native Windows users, you could download Conda installer [here](https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links) based on your system information.
+For native Windows users, you could download conda installer [here](https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links) based on your system information.

 After the installation, open "Anaconda Powershell Prompt (Miniconda3)" for the following steps.